mtho-ngoza/mzansigig/SECURITY_RULES_DEPLOYMENT.md

 # Firebase Security Rules Deployment Guide

-This guide provides step-by-step instructions for deploying and testing Firebase security rules for the GigSA platform.
+This guide provides step-by-step instructions for deploying and testing Firebase security rules for the MzansiGig platform.

 ## 📋 Overview